12 Agile Skills for Every Graduate

 Analyst giving live presentation with chart

-According to Australia’s Postgraduate Destinations survey, more than a third (38.3%) of postgraduates find work in the private sector.
-Another 25.5% work in education, 15.8% in health, and 11.8% in government.
-No matter the industry, the workplace is shifting towards Agile environments where flexibility and responsiveness are highly valued.
+According to Australia’s Postgraduate Destinations survey, more than a third (38.3%) of postgraduates find work in the private sector, with others moving into education, health, and government.
+Across these sectors, many workplaces use Agile-style practices where flexibility and responsiveness are valued.

 Being ‘T-shaped’

-Andrew Purchas, national account manager at GradConnection, says that employers value postgraduates’ deep analytical skills.
-“Many students present themselves with transferable skills like time management, organisation, and research,” he explains.
+Andrew Purchas, national account manager at GradConnection, notes that employers value graduates’ analytical capability alongside transferable skills such as organisation, research, and collaboration.

-Building industry connections early can help you hone your Agile skills.
-For example, during her Master of Sustainability at the University of Sydney, Michelle Senerman Finkelstein worked with Edge Environment, helping develop an app that assesses product lifecycles by scanning barcodes.
-This hands-on experience allowed her to apply Agile skills like collaboration and problem-solving.
+Building industry connections early can help you apply Agile skills in practice.
+For example, during her Master of Sustainability at the University of Sydney, Michelle Senerman Finkelstein worked with Edge Environment to develop an app assessing product lifecycles.
+This experience required collaboration, iteration, and problem-solving in a real project setting.

 Adding to Your Resume